jdw1996/jdw1996.github.io/_src/2023-01-22-things-to-eat-see-and-do.md

 #### Trinidad

+- Eat
   - _Wings Roti Shop_: You get to choose from a variety of veggie and meat curries, eaten with roti.
 All that I tried were good but the pumpkin and mango stand out.
   - _Swaggy's Roti_: I had their stew chicken and it was delicious.
+  - You can't visit Trinidad without trying _doubles_.
+This is the most iconic Trini street food and consists of two _bara_ (fried bread), _chana_ (curried chickpeas), and lots of different sauces as toppings.
+They are incredibly delicious.
+Proper procedure is to wash your hands (even doubles carts will provide some water to wash up), order, eat, and then pay after you're done eating.
+Just a few will fill you, and they are cheap at about six TT dollars apiece.
+- See
+  - _Ariapita Avenue_: This is the key nightlife street in Port of Spain.
+You can have a nice self-guided food tour by going to the food trucks on the Savannah and then visiting the Avenue.
+  - _Queen's Park Savannah_: This large park is in the middle of the world's largest roundabout.
+It has carnival facilities, an area for food stalls, and other attractions.

 #### Tobago